Boko Haram insurgency: 2024

 In the beginning of 2024, the Islamic State announced the beginning of a campaign called "kill them wherever you find them".
-This campaign lasted from January 1 until January 10 and saw a rise of attacks claimed by ISWAP on Nigerian territory.

-On February 3, Islamic State – West Africa Province killed 4 policemen at Nganzai Local Government Area of Borno State.
-A security spokesperson who witnessed the massacre commented on the event saying "Some of the police officers were also lucky to have survived the onslaught of the terror attack, but the unfortunate four officers paid the supreme price while on active duty".
+This campaign lasted from 1 to 10 January and saw a rise of attacks claimed by ISWAP.
+On 3 February ISWAP killed 4 policemen at Nganzai, Borno.
+A security spokesperson who witnessed the massacre commented "Some of the police officers were also lucky to have survived the onslaught of the terror attack, but the unfortunate four officers paid the supreme price while on active duty".
 The terrorists left the area before the Nigerian military could arrive.

-On June 29, at least 32 people were killed in attacks thought to have been carried out by female suicide bombers in the northeast Nigerian town of Gwoza.

-On July 31, at least 19 people were killed in a suicide attack by Boko Haram at a market in Konduga, Borno State.
-On August 22, Suspected Boko Haram gunmen killed 13 farmers in Shirore.
+On 29 June at least 32 people were killed in attacks thought to have been carried out by female suicide bombers in Gwoza.
+On 31 July at least 19 people were killed in a suicide attack by Boko Haram at a market in Konduga.
+On 22 August suspected Boko Haram gunmen killed 13 farmers in Shirore.

 Open Doors estimates that 4,118 Christians were killed for their faith in Nigeria in 2024, the highest number globally.

 2025

-On June 21, 2025, a suspected female suicide bomber killed at least 12 people and injured 30 others at a Friday night fish market in Borno state.

-On September 5, 2025, 63 people are killed, including seven soldiers, and others are reported missing in attacks by Boko Haram jihadists in Darul Jamal, Borno State, Nigeria.

-In October 2025, Boko Haram seized the Nigerian border town of Kirawa in Borno State, burning the district head's palace, a military barracks and dozens of homes and forcing more than 5,000 people to flee into neighbouring Cameroon.
+On 21 June 2025, a suspected female suicide bomber killed at least 12 people and injured 30 others at a Friday night fish market in Borno State.
+On 5 September 63 people were killed, including seven soldiers, and others were reported missing in attacks by Boko Haram in Darul Jamal, Borno.
+In October 2025, Boko Haram seized Kirawa, Borno, burning the district head's palace, a military barracks and dozens of homes and forcing more than 5,000 people to flee into Cameroon.
 Residents described Kirawa as deserted and under insurgent control, an attack that followed recent overruns of army positions in the region and prompted calls for urgent military reinforcements.

-Between November 5 and 8, 2025, Boko Haram fighters launched a naval invasion against ISWAP bases across the various islands in Lake Chad.
+Between 5 and 8 November Boko Haram fighters launched a naval invasion against ISWAP bases across the various islands in Lake Chad.
 The attacks were led by Hassan Buduma and Mohd Hassan.
-Clashes have left at least 4 Boko Haram attackers dead and 200 ISWAP members killed.
+Clashes left at least 4 Boko Haram attackers dead and 200 ISWAP members killed.

+On 25 December the United States carried out a strike against ISWAP.
+U.S. President Donald Trump ordered the strike to protect Christians from religious violence in northern Nigeria.
+The U.S. strike was the first direct foreign military intervention in the insurgency.

+2026

+On 3 February 2026, gunmen of the IS-affiliated militant group Lakurawa attacked the villages of Nuku and Woro in Kwara State after residents rejected their demands to embrace sharia.
+A least 162 residents were killed, and several buildings were burned.
+On 5 May Boko Haram militants attacked a Chadian military post on Barka Tolorom island, killing 23 and injuring 26.

+On 15 May Trump announced that U.S. and Nigerian forces eliminated ISWAP second-in-command Abu-Bilal al-Minuki during a joint mission.
+On 3 July, the U.S. withdrew most of its deployed forces while continuing to provide intelligence support to Nigeria at the request of its government.